-- 16. Respondent shall forward to the Commission objective evidence of the successful completion of fair housing training in the form of a Certificate or a letter from the entity conducting the training within ten (10) days of the completion of the training, as evidence of compliance with Term 12 of this Agreement. - 17.
-Within thirty (30) days of the execution of this Settlement Agreement, Respondent shall submit a written report to the Commission detailing Respondent's reasonable accommodation procedures with a copy of their reasonable accommodation policy and applicable request forms, as objective evidence that Respondent has adopted and implemented specific, uniform, and objective written standards, procedures and said forms for receiving and handling requests made by people with disabilities for reasonable accommodation, as evidence of compliance with Term 13 of this Agreement.
+15. Respondents have submitted documentation to the Commission objective evidence of the successful completion of fair housing training and acceptable information detailing Respondents' reasonable accommodation procedures with a copy of the reasonable accommodation policy and applicable request forms, as objective evidence that Respondents have adopted and implemented specific, uniform, and objective written standards, procedures and said forms for receiving and handling requests made by people with disabilities for reasonable accommodation.